Christie Farrell Lee & Bell

 You can expect the property owner to defend him or herself against your claim.
 Some of the most common arguments property owners use against claimants include:

-- You were on an area of the property you were not expected to be or where visitors are not typically welcome.
+• You were in an area of the property where you were not expected to be or where visitors are not typically welcome.

-- There were warnings about the hazardous condition, such as cones or signage.
+• There were warnings about the hazardous conditions, such as cones or signage.

 What Victims Need to Prove in a Slip and Fall Case